page_title_detailed

 • You will also be given imaging and blood tests to check lung, heart, liver, and kidney function, as well as risk of infection.

-Before lumpectomy surgery, localization techniques are often used to help precisely guide the surgeon to the cancer site in the breast.
+If the cancer is too small to be felt through the skin, you may need to have a procedure using localization techniques.
+Localization techniques are used to help precisely guide the surgeon to the breast cancer site.
 Localization involves placing a marker in the breast and then later detecting the marker just before surgery.

 There are different types of markers your hospital may use, including: